yz-ai/batak-gym/README.md

 ## Rewards without bidding

 1. After every character plays a card and hand is decided, a reward is issued as 1 or 0.
-2. After all the cards have been played, reward is issued as taken hands times 10. (no bidding)
+2. After all the cards have been played, reward is issued as taken hands times 10.

 ## Rewards with bidding